OpenEvalProject/evals/manuscripts/elife-61618/v2/manuscript.md

 ## Results

-## The CC and HC are variably malformed in BTBR × C57 N2 mice
+### The CC and HC are variably malformed in BTBR × C57 N2 mice

 We previously demonstrated that BTBR × C57 N2 littermates display a spectrum of CCD phenotypes (Jones-Davis et al., 2013; Edwards et al., 2020).
 Here, we further classified these phenotypes into full CC (CC length ≥3 mm, according to typical C57 wildtype CC lengths in Jones-Davis et al., 2013; Figure 1A, B), partial CCD (CC length >0 and <3 mm), and complete CCD (CC length = 0 mm; Figure 1A, B).
 We identified variable HC size in animals with complete CCD, suggesting that distinct subpopulations of CCD with variable HC dysgenesis may occur within the BTBR × C57 N2 mouse (Figure 1C, D).
 Furthermore, the severity of CCD was correlated with HC dysgenesis; HC length was reduced in complete CCD compared to full CC littermates, and was reduced in complete CCD compared to partial CCD (Figure 1C and Supplementary file 1).
 These results demonstrate that the BTBR × C57 N2 mice display a range of CC phenotypes suitable for further investigation of underlying aetiologies.
 Moreover, the association between CC length and HC length (as observed in our initial quantitative trait locus (QTL)-based manuscript on CC and HC morphology; Jones-Davis et al., 2013) suggests that a common aetiology may underlie the observed variance in commissural size in this mouse cross.

 ![Figure 1.](https://cdn.elifesciences.org/articles/61618/elife-61618-fig1-v2.jpg)

 **Figure 1.:** (A) Corpus callosum (CC) length and hippocampal commissure (HC) length were measured on single-diffusion direction MRI scans for n = 112 adult BTBR × C57 N2 mice.
 (B) The relative frequency of three distinct subsets of CC phenotypes based on CC length: complete corpus callosum dysgenesis (cCCD; red), partial CCD (pCCD; yellow), and normal CC length (Full CC; green).
 (C) Group-wise comparison between callosal phenotypes for HC length.
 (D) Stacked histogram of HC length for each callosal phenotype.
-Data represented as mean ± SEM. *p<0.05; ****p<0.0001, ns = not significant, as determined by one-way ANOVA with post Tukey’s multiple comparisons test.Figure 1—source data 1.
+Data represented as mean ± SEM. *p<0.05; ****p<0.0001, ns = not significant, as determined by one-way ANOVA with post Tukey’s multiple comparisons test.

-## CC and HC malformations are associated with defects in IHF remodelling in the BTBR × C57 N2 and BTBR parental mouse strain
+### CC and HC malformations are associated with defects in IHF remodelling in the BTBR × C57 N2 and BTBR parental mouse strain

 To investigate potential structural correlates of complete and partial CCD, we first examined the midline of BTBR and BTBR × C57 N2 mice.
 We previously demonstrated that remodelling of the IHF is a critical developmental step required for subsequent midline crossing of callosal axons, and that failure of this process to occur results in an unfused septum; an MRI feature that is strongly associated with complete CCD in humans (Gobius et al., 2016).
 To determine whether incomplete IHF remodelling may underlie the spectrum of CCD seen in the BTBR × C57 N2 mouse, we acquired high-resolution structural MRI scans of adult C57 and complete CCD BTBR mice, as well as a subset of BTBR × C57 N2 mice with complete and partial CCD.